 In Defense of Fairy Tales (1) – Introduction

-Many years ago, I had to defend the use of Madeleine_L’Engle’s A Wrinkle in Time for use in the classroom.
+Many years ago, I had to defend the use of Madeleine_L’Engle’s A Wrinkle in Time for use in my 7th grade classroom.
 Fortunately, the key figure in the battle was so exhausted from a prolongued war in another school district that they no longer had the energy to wage this war again.
 Later, there was a battle over whether books in the Harry Potter series ought to be in school libraries.

 In an on-line article entitled “Christian Fantasy: Biblical or Oxymoron?” the author asserts:

 God would not have His children take refuge in unreality . . . .
 If a Christian is loving the Lord with all his mind (imagination), he will be dwelling on truth, reality, His Word, and Him, not fairy tales and fantasy! . . .
 Because fantasy is anti-reality, it is against godliness, it opens the door to deceit, and is an affront to the very core of your being as a Christian.

 Although this position is extreme, there are many Christians who are suspicious of fairy tales because they contain magic or other impossibilities.
 They mistrust these stories fearing they are an unhealthy escape from reality.

 Those who take this view, often see fantasy in opposition to reality.
 I contend this is a false dichotomy.
 Rather than being the opposite of reality, fairy stories bring us back to reality—a biblical reality, for in reading them we can experience the wonder of Creation, the presence of evil and brokenness caused by the fall, and the hope of redemption.